Kristina01111000/WordPressTheme/README.md

 	-> highlight different sections then add to group to make group work -> figure out how to make color stretch across screen and not mess with side bar To Do:
-	-> add icon -> S should be done with it soon, add it to header and back of title on title page -> add join now sections throughout page (3 or 4) not after every section -> make one good join here block to copy/paste
+	-> add join now sections throughout page (3 or 4) not after every section -> make one good join here block to copy/paste
 	-> make separate pages for yoga, nutrition personal growth